hyperledger-archives/avalon/examples/apps/generic_client/README.md

   -m {listing,registry}, --mode {listing,registry}
                         should be one of listing or registry (default) -w WORKER_ID, --worker_id WORKER_ID
+                        worker id in plain text to use to submit a work order -wx WORKER_ID_HEX, --worker_id_hex WORKER_ID_HEX
-                        worker id (hex string) to use to submit a work order -l WORKLOAD_ID, --workload_id WORKLOAD_ID
+                        worker id as hex string to use to submit a work order -l WORKLOAD_ID, --workload_id WORKLOAD_ID
                         workload id (hex string) for a given worker -i IN_DATA [IN_DATA ...], --in_data IN_DATA [IN_DATA ...]